marta-rakowska/qa_manual_challenge/README.md

 The goal of this task was to write SQL queries based on stories.

-11. I made a mistake entering the surname of Ania Miler and I entered Muler.
+11. I made a mistake while entering the surname of Ania Miler and I entered Muler.
 Find and use a function that will correct my error.

+    UPDATE customers SET surname='Miler' WHERE surname='Muler';

 12. I collected too much money from the client who bought the film with ID 4.
 Using the JOIN function, check the client's name an e-mail so that I can write him/her an e-mail and inform about my mistake.
-13. The sales assistant forgot to enter an e-mail address of the customer whose name is Patrycja.
+14. The sales assistant forgot to enter an e-mail address of the customer whose name is Patrycja.
 Fill it in with pati@mail.com.
-14. For each purchase display name and surname of the customer who rented a movie.
+15. For each purchase display name and surname of the customer who rented a movie.
 Use the INNER JOIN function.
-15. To anonymise data, you want to create nicknames of your customers.
+16. To anonymise data, you want to create nicknames of your customers.
 Add a column "Nickname" to the customer table.
 Fill in the column.
 To create a nickname use two first letters of the name and the last letter of the surname.
-16. Display titles of the movies that were bought.
+17. Display titles of the movies that were bought.
 Titles must be unique.
-17. Display a common list of all actors and customers.
+18. Display a common list of all actors and customers.
 Sort it alphabetically.
 Use the UNION function.
-18. Due to inflation, increase prices of all the films made after 2000 by 2,5$.
+19. Due to inflation, increase prices of all the films made after 2000 by 2,5$.
-19. Display name and surname of the actor with ID 4 and the title of the movie in which he/she played.
+20. Display name and surname of the actor with ID 4 and the title of the movie in which he/she played.
-20. Where is our HONIA?
+21. Where is our HONIA?
 Add a new tuple to the customers table, where customer_id = 7, name = Honia, surname = Stuczka-Kucharska, e-mail = honia@mail.com, nickname = Hoa.

 ### Subtask 2️⃣